-On June 6, 2023, we entered into a Fourth Amended and Restated Credit Agreement ("Fourth Amended Credit Agreement"), with Wells Fargo Bank, National Association, and other financial institutions named therein.
-The Fourth Amended Credit Agreement amends and restates in its entirety our previously outstanding Third Amended and Restated Credit Agreement and all amendments thereto (the "Third Amended Credit Agreement").
+On June 6, 2023, we entered into a Fourth Amended and Restated Credit Agreement ("Fourth A&R Credit Agreement"), with Wells Fargo Bank, National Association, and other financial institutions named therein.
+On December 5, 2023, we executed an amendment to the Fourth A&R Credit Agreement (as amended, the "Amended Fourth A&R Credit Agreement") to facilitate the issuance of our Convertible Notes described below.

-We have pledged substantially all of our assets as collateral for the Fourth Amended Credit Agreement.
-Our breach of any covenant in the Fourth Amended Credit Agreement, not otherwise cured, waived or amended, could result in a default under that agreement and could trigger acceleration of the underlying obligations.
-Any default under the Fourth Amended Credit Agreement could adversely affect our ability to service our debt and to fund our planned capital expenditures and ongoing operations.
-The administrative agent, joint lead arrangers, joint bookrunners and lenders under the Fourth Amended Credit Agreement have available to them the remedies typically available to lenders and secured parties, including the ability to foreclose on the collateral we have pledged.
-It could lead to an acceleration of indebtedness and foreclosure on our assets.
+We have pledged substantially all of our assets as collateral for the Amended Fourth A&R Credit Agreement.
+Our breach of any covenant in the Amended Fourth A&R Credit Agreement could result in a default under that agreement and could trigger acceleration of the underlying obligations.
+Any default under the Amended Fourth A&R Credit Agreement could adversely affect our ability to service our debt and to fund our planned capital expenditures and ongoing operations.
+The administrative agent, joint lead arrangers, joint bookrunners and lenders under the Amended Fourth A&R Credit Agreement have available to them the remedies typically available to lenders and secured parties, including the ability to foreclose on the collateral we have pledged.

-On December 8, 2023, we issued \$747.5 million aggregate principal amount of 3.00% Convertible Senior Notes due 2029 (the "Convertible Notes") to persons reasonably believed to be "qualified institutional buyers" pursuant to Rule 144A of the Securities Act of 1933, as amended.
+On December 8, 2023, we issued \$747.5 million aggregate principal amount of 3.00% Convertible Senior Notes due 2029 (the "Convertible Notes") pursuant to Rule 144A of the Securities Act of 1933, as amended.
 The Convertible Notes are unsecured and bear interest at 3.00% per year, payable semi-annually in arrears on February 1 and August 1 of each year, beginning on August 1, 2024.
 The Convertible Notes will mature on February 1, 2029, unless earlier repurchased, redeemed or converted in accordance with their terms prior to such date.

-The Fourth Amended Credit Agreement and the Indenture which governs the Convertible Notes (the "Note Indenture") contain restrictive covenants that could adversely affect our ability to operate our business, our liquidity or our results of operations.
-These covenants restrict, among other things, our incurrence of indebtedness, creation of liens or pledges on our assets, mergers or similar combinations or liquidations, asset dispositions, repurchases or redemptions of equity interests or debt, issuances of equity, payment of dividends and certain distributions and entry into related party transactions.
+The Amended Fourth A&R Credit Agreement and the Indenture which governs the Convertible Notes (the "Note Indenture") contain restrictive covenants that could adversely affect our ability to operate our business, our liquidity or our results of operations.
+These covenants restrict, among other things, our incurrence of indebtedness, creation of liens or pledges on our assets, mergers or similar combinations or liquidations, asset dispositions, repurchases or redemptions of equity interests or debt, issuances of equity and payment of dividends and certain distributions.

-As currently amended, the Fourth Amended Credit Agreement provides for potential borrowings of up to \$850 million.
-Such increased borrowing limits may make it more difficult for us to comply with leverage ratios and other restrictive covenants in the Fourth Amended Credit Agreement.
+As currently amended, the Amended Fourth A&R Credit Agreement provides for potential borrowings of up to \$850 million.
+Such increased borrowing limits may make it more difficult for us to comply with leverage ratios and other restrictive covenants in the Amended Fourth A&R Credit Agreement.
 We may also have less cash available for operations and investments in our business, as we will be required to use additional cash to satisfy the minimum payment obligations associated with this increased indebtedness.